ralphbean/fedora-hubs-prototype/README.rst

 Internal design
 ---------------

-There's no authn or user information at all currently.
-There are only:

-- widgets
-- hubs (which are just collections of widgets)

-How things are currently (they don't have to stay this way):

 You write a new widget in the ``hubs/widgets/`` directory and must declare it in the registry dict in ``hubs/widgets/__init__.py``.